cosmos/testnets/bigbang-1/phase-1/README.md

 ```

 ## Activity-1: Start your validator node
-If you are looking to join the testnet post genesis time (i.e, _14-Oct-2020 1600UTC_), skip to [Create Testnet Validator](#create-testnet-validator)
+If you are looking to join the testnet post genesis time (i.e, _20-Oct-2020 16:00UTC_), skip to [Create Testnet Validator](#create-testnet-validator)

 Below are the instructions to generate & submit your `GenTx`
 ### Generate GenTx
-1. Initialize the gaia directories and create the local genesis file with the correct
+1. Initialize the akash directories and create the local genesis file with the correct
    chain-id

    ```shell
    $ akashd init <moniker-name> --chain-id=bigbang-1
    ```

-2. Create a local key pair in the Keybase
+2. Create a local key pair in the Keyring

    ```shell
    $ akashctl keys add <key-name>